 My third year in college saw a new political dispensation take hold.
 The Naxalites were gone, as they were throughout the state.
 As far as I know, however, the Chhatra Parishad, which took over, discontinued the practice of beating up political opponents inside the college (though the police were certainly doing this in the state as a whole).
 This was possibly due to their leader, Neptune Srimal, being an avowed Gandhian who had been assaulted several times himself during the Naxalite days.
-Classes were held normally and other college activity resumed.
-I was interested myself in debating and several debates were organized in the college, including a revival of "Past vs. Present", in which the doyen of Calcutta debating, Sudhangsu Dasgupta, spoke.
-(His usual sparring partner, N. Vishwanathan, was not a Presidency alumnus, otherwise it would have been fun to have had them on the same team for once.)
+Classes were held normally and other college activities resumed.
+I was interested myself in debating and several debates were organized in the college.
 The tradition of the Freshers' Debate, where the audience drowned out what the speakers had to say unless they were especially persistent, however, continued through the years I was in college.
-The President of Bangladesh, who was an alumnus of the college, made a well-publicised visit.
-This was of course before the one-party system instituted by Sheikh Mujib and the awful events surrounding his ouster and the accession of his former colleague, Khondkar Mushtaq Ahmed, to power.
+While I was a student at the Indian Institute of Management in Calcutta, I was invited back by the then Debating Secretary, Sugata Bose, to be a judge at the Freshers' Debate.
+One of the prize winners was my future (and late) wife, Kumkum, who later became an eminent historian.
+She had not been told of the tradition of unruly heckling in the Freshers' Debate and was outraged by what she saw and at anyone who seemed to be an organizer.